mentorpaired/core/README.md

   pip install -r requirements.txt
   ```

 * Create a database with PostgresQL, if you installed it earlier.
 If not, installation instructions can be found [here](https://www.postgresql.org/download/windows/).
-Make sure to note Database name, Database Username and Password.
+Make sure to note database name, database username and password.

 * Create a .env file and copy the content of `.env.example` file to it.
-Place this file in the folder named `core`.
+Place this file in the root directory of the core project

 * Replace
   - `DB_NAME` with your database name,